 - The Fiscal Year 2022 budget provides \$650,000 to the Department of Audits and Accounts for auditing expenses related to federal pandemic aid.
-The budget also restores \$350,000 to the department for software maintenance expenses. - HB 81 includes \$761,100 for the Government Transparency and Campaign Finance Commission for five positions and expenses related to the new e-filing system. - The General Assembly provides \$371,930 to the Department of Banking and Finance to implement a 6% salary adjustment to retain non-director level examination and licensing positions. - HB 81 includes \$2.2 million for the Department of Driver Services to increase salaries for critical positions with high turnover by \$2,000.
-The budget also provides \$1.2 million for a commercial driver license (CDL) pad in Southeast Georgia and \$250,000 for a new voter identification outreach program to remove the financial barrier to obtaining a state photo I.D. for voting and other official processes that require one. - The General Assembly approves \$1 million to establish the Office of Health Strategy and Coordination within the Governor's Office of Planning and Budget.
-The office will focus on growing the state's health care infrastructure through interconnecting health functions and improving collaboration between state agencies.

-- The FY 2022 budget provides nearly \$2.7 million to the Office of the Commissioner of Insurance for 19 positions and operating expenses.
+The budget also restores \$350,000 to the department for software maintenance expenses. - HB 81 includes \$761,100 for the Government Transparency and Campaign Finance Commission for five positions and expenses related to the new e-filing system. - The House budget provides \$371,930 to the Department of Banking and Finance to implement a 6% salary adjustment to retain non-director level examination and licensing positions. - HB 81 includes \$3.2 million for the Department of Driver Services to increase salaries for critical positions with high turnover.
+These employees ensure only the safest drivers are on Georgia's roads.
+The budget also provides \$250,000 for a new Voter Identification Outreach program to remove the financial barrier to obtaining a state photo I.D. for voting and other official processes that require one. - The FY 2022 budget provides nearly \$2.5 million to the Office of the Commissioner of Insurance for 17 positions and operating expenses.
 These funds will help the department investigate insurance-related fraud cases as well as provide inspectors to ensure the safety of new buildings across the state. - The budget provides a total of \$20.7 million to the Department of Natural Resources for the second year of the Georgia Outdoor Stewardship Program.
-This program provides dedicated funding to state agencies, local governments, and certain non-governmental organizations for parks, trails, and conservation efforts statewide. - The Department of Natural Resources receives \$14.8 million in bonds for construction, renovation, and major improvements needed to maintain existing facilities.
+This program provides dedicated funding to state agencies, local governments, and certain non-governmental organizations for parks, trails, and conservation efforts statewide. - The Department of Natural Resources receives \$12.4 million in bonds for construction, renovation, and major improvements needed to maintain existing facilities.
 Facilities maintained in good condition promote the enjoyment and safety of the 10.9 million annual visitors and encourage return visits to our parks.
-Georgia's state parks have a \$1.1 billion economic impact. - HB 81 includes more than \$1 million for the Department of Revenue for 15 positions and three contractors to regulate the distribution and sale of vaping products (HB 375, 2020 Session).
+Georgia state parks have a \$1.1 billion economic impact. - HB 81 includes over \$1.1 million for the Department of Revenue for 15 positions and three contractors to regulate the distribution and sale of vaping products (HB 375, 2020 Session).
 The budget also provides an additional \$25 million for the Forestland Protection Grants program, bringing the total budget for the program to \$39 million.
 The grants help local governments offset lost tax revenue and encourage the conservation of the state's forests. - The FY 2022 budget contains \$150,000 for the Secretary of State's Professional Licensing Boards division for two analysts and temporary workers.
-In addition to the \$150,000 provided in the Amended Fiscal Year 2021 budget, these funds will help the agency issue temporary permits to retired nurses for administering COVID-19 vaccines pursuant to Executive Order 01.22.21.07.
-The budget also adds \$1.5 million to implement ballot security protocols. - The Fiscal Year 2022 budget provides \$622,327 in additional funding for the Georgia Access to Medical Cannabis Commission for four positions and other overhead expenses.
-The commission works to ensure the safe production and processing of medicinal cannabis in the state and is expected to generate \$1.5 million in revenue in its first year of operation.
+In addition to the \$150,000 provided in the Amended Fiscal Year 2021 budget, these funds will help the agency issue temporary permits to retired nurses for administering COVID-19 vaccines pursuant to Executive Order 01.22.21.07. - The Fiscal Year 2022 budget provides \$667,642 in additional funding for the Georgia Access to Medical Cannabis Commission for five positions and other overhead expenses.
+The commission will work to ensure the safe production and processing of medicinal cannabis in the state and is expected to generate \$1.5 million in revenue in its first year of operation.